nats-io/nats-architecture-and-design/adr/ADR-50.md

 To address this we want to be able to deliver the 5 writes as a batch and the entire batch either fails or succeeds.

-These features will be cumulative with other features such as `ExpectedLastSeq` and `ExpectedSeq`.

 ### Client Design

 The client will signal batch start and membership using headers on published messages.